 Server Sent Events (SSE)

-Your web app needs real-time updates like stock prices, chat messages, and live scores, but you only need data flowing one direction - from server to client.
+Your web app needs real-time updates like stock prices, chat messages, live scores, driver updates, ticker changes, or notifications but you only need data flowing one direction - from server to client.
 WebSockets are bidirectional and more complex than needed, while polling wastes bandwidth with constant "anything new?" requests.

 A simple HTTP-based protocol where the server keeps a connection open and pushes text data to the client whenever it wants.
 Think of it as a one-way WebSocket that's built on standard HTTP.